photoprism/photoprism/README.md

 This is the official way to test our development snapshot.
 We just started working on the UI and features are neither complete or stable.
 Feedback early in development helps saving a lot of time.
 We're a small team and need to move fast.

 Before you start, make sure you got [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux and Windows.
-Developers can skip this and move on to the [Developer's Guide](https://github.com/photoprism/photoprism/wiki).
+Developers can skip this and move on to the [Developer Guide](https://github.com/photoprism/photoprism/wiki).

 **Step 1:** Download the config file [docker-compose.yml](https://raw.githubusercontent.com/photoprism/photoprism/master/configs/docker-compose.yml) (right click and *Save Link As...*) to a directory of your choice.